 DATE SUMMARY OF CHANGES 11/16/18 AMENDMENT 1: SUBSTANTIAL AMENDMENT Changes incorporated an additional \$8,220,783,000 in CDBG-DR funds allocated to Puerto Rico through Federal Register Notice Vol. 83, No.157 (Tuesday, August 14, 2018), 83 FR 40314.
 Changes included amending program scope and budget in some of the original 19 programs from the initial Action Plan, as well as adding eight additional programs for unmet needs.
 Data in the unmet needs assessment was updated, and consideration of the Puerto Rico 12 and 24-month plan was included.
 08/15/19 AMENDMENT 2: NONSUBSTANTIAL AMENDMENT Effective: 08/23/19 Changes included increased caps for homes in the Home Repair, Reconstruction, or Relocation Program (R3) and clarified priorities.
 Reallocated \$45 million from Mortgage Catch-Up Program (Program previously not approved by HUD) and \$25 million from Strategic Projects and Commercial Redevelopment Program to the Home Repair, Reconstruction or Relocation (R3) Program and Workforce Training Program under the first allocation.
 Therefore, the \$70 million reallocation was used to increase the R3 program budget by \$50 million to meet estimated demand and to increase the Workforce Training Program Budget by \$20 million under the first allocation.
 Changes were also made to clarify the subrecipient agreement hierarchy in Small Business Financing, Tourism & Business Marketing, and the Construction and Commercial Revolving Loan Programs.
-02/24/2020 AMENDMENT 3: NON-SUBSTANTIAL AMENDMENT Posted again on March 3, 2020, with corrections to mathematical calculations in Modifications in this amendment primarily addressed the redistribution of unallocated funds awarded to Puerto Rico through Federal Registers Notices Vol. 83, No. 28 (Friday, February 9, 2018), 83 FR 5844 and 83 FR 40314, as well as the reallocation of certain program funds for priority housing and multisector programs.
-These budgetary modifications are tracked in the budget table as well as program profiles for the following changes: the Allocation of Funds table on page 109 due to an omission error.
+02/24/2020 AMENDMENT 3: NON-SUBSTANTIAL AMENDMENT Posted again on March 3, 2020, with corrections to mathematical calculations in the Allocation of Funds table on page 109 due to an omission error.
 The \$145,000,000 previously pending reallocation was allocated across multiple programs.
 Funding was reallocated to increase the overall budget for the following programs: The Home Repair, Reconstruction, or Relocation Program was increased by \$800 million.
 CDBG-DR Gap to Low Income Housing Tax Credits Program (LIHTC) was increased by \$13 million.
 City Revitalization Program was increased by \$23 million.
 Small Business Financing Program was increased by \$25 million.
 Funding was reallocated from the following programs: Community Energy and Water Resilience Installations Program.
-7 6 Strategic Projects and Commercial Redevelopment Program.
+Strategic Projects and Commercial Redevelopment Program.
 Economic Recovery Planning Program.

-- Puerto Rico by Design Program. - RE-GROW PR Urban-Rural Agriculture Program.
+- Puerto Rico by Design Program. - o RE-GROW PR Urban-Rural Agriculture Program.